Mkleemjr/100-days-of-code/log.md

 **Today's Progress**: Continued work in Build Chatbots with Python on Codecademy, finished the whole Part 1: Introduction to Python and Chatbots and completed the Coffee Chatbot project that a user can interact with to order coffee from a cafe.

-**Thoughts:**: Starting to feel and get the workflow better of modularization of creating functions with control flow.
+**Thoughts:** Starting to feel and get the workflow better of modularization of creating functions with control flow.
 Then putting functions inside of functions.
 Also, getting input from the user and bring it altogether in a more comprehensive function such as the Coffee Chatbot for ordering coffee with various options from the user and interaction.

 **Link(s) to work:** [Coffee Chatbot](https://www.codecademy.com/paths/build-chatbots-with-python/tracks/introduction-to-python-and-chatbots/modules/chatbot-evolution-and-dialog-trees/projects/coffee-chatbot) | [Build Chatbots with Python](https://www.codecademy.com/learn/paths/build-chatbots-with-python)